This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 When I first brought home Linus over 15 years ago, I lived near the beach.
 For whatever reason living near the beach meant fleas and Linus was on his flea meds 12 months a year.

 Talk to your vet about the best flea treatments for your puppy.
-In the past we’ve used topical a flea product: Frontline Plus
+In the past, we’ve used topical flea product: Frontline Plus

 Should You Microchip Your Puppy?

 Yes!
 I highly recommend microchipping your puppy.
 We’ve been raising Golden Retriever litters for the past 3 years and every one of the puppies gets microchipped before going home with their new owners.

 If your puppy gets lost and doesn’t have or loses her collar then there’s no way to identify her unless she has a microchip (another alternative I’ve heard about but never done with my puppies is a tattoo).